arm61/pylj/docs/source/molecular-dynamics.md

 ## Integration

-Knowing the positions, velocities and accelerations, the particles can be moved forward in time.
+Knowing the positions, velocities and accelerations, the atoms can be moved forward in time.
 The integrator pylj uses is Velocity-Verlet.
 The positions advance with the current velocity and acceleration,

 $$
 \mathbf{x}(t + \Delta t) = \mathbf{x}(t) + \mathbf{v}(t)\,\Delta t + \tfrac{1}{2}\mathbf{a}(t)\,\Delta t^2,